San Gil: Demographics

-San Gil's population, as of 2005, was 42,000, (including the rural area).
+San Gil's population, as of 2005, was 44,959, (including the rural area).
 The majority (36,748) reside in the urban area.
-The population as of 2020 was estimated to be 46’152, an increase of roughly 1,500 people, but showing a tendency to decrease in rural areas, decreasing from 6,240 to a projected 5,601.
+The population as of 2020 was estimated to be 59,670, an increase of roughly 14,500 people, but showing a tendency to decrease in rural areas, decreasing from 6,240 to a projected 5,601.

 Ninety-eight percent of houses have access to electricity, 90.3% to running water, and 84.1% to a sewage system.

 Tourism

 In 2004, San Gil was named the tourist capital of the region.
 The area offers several outdoor activity opportunities, such as rafting (grade 1–5), kayaking, hiking, and caving.
 Local companies offer rafting packages through various rivers depending on skill level.
-“Parque el Gallineral” is a popular destination with its characteristic moss-covered trees resembling beards.
-It has a small entrance fee.
-The park has a number of paths running through its 10-acre area and by the city's main river, “Rio Fonce”.
-The park's name comes from the 1867 characteristic “gallinero” trees planted throughout the whole area.
-San Gil's main square is called "Parque la Libertad" (Liberty Park), which is the most common meeting place in the town and a hub for night life.
+Parque el Gallineral is a popular destination with its characteristic moss-covered trees resembling beards.
+The park has a number of paths running through its 10-acre area and by the city's main river, Rio Fonce.
+The park's name comes from the 1867 characteristic gallinero trees planted throughout the whole area.
+San Gil's main square is called Parque la Libertad (Liberty Park), which is the most common meeting place in the town and a hub for night life.
 The town's main cathedral, built in 1791 and remodeled in 1965, is located in this area.
-“Parque Nacional del Chicamocha” (Chicamocha National Park or PANACHI) is another Eco-tourist park located roughly 1 hour away from San Gil, placed on a scenic spot in the Chicamocha Canyon.
+Parque Nacional del Chicamocha (Chicamocha National Park or PANACHI) is another Eco-tourist park located roughly 1 hour away from San Gil, placed on a scenic spot in the Chicamocha Canyon.
 The park has a museum, hiking trails, rafting, paragliding and other outdoor activities.
-It also has a 6.3 km (3.91 mi) long cable car, one of the longest in the world in its category, offering a ride across the canyon and into the plateau called "Mesa de los Santos".
+It also has a 6.3 km (3.91 mi) long cable car, one of the longest in the world in its category, offering a ride across the canyon and into the plateau called Mesa de los Santos.

 Barichara, a small colonial town roughly 20 minutes away from San Gil, is another popular destination.
 Situated at the rim of the Chicamocha Canyon, it offers a scenic view across the canyon and the Suarez River.
-It is known as "one of the prettiest towns in the whole nation" due to its well preserved colonial architecture and stone streets.
+It is known for its well preserved colonial architecture and stone streets.